rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 **Decimal Literals**

+These are numbers with a radix of 10 which we use most commonly.
+They do not need prefix of any kind and are initialized as below:

+{% highlight java %}
+int length = 343;
+{% endhighlight %}

 **Binary Literals**

 From Java 7, you can initialize variables holding binary literals.
-But they must start with either 0B or 0b, as shown
+But they must start with either `0B` or `0b`, as shown
 below:

 {% highlight java %}
 int b1 = 0B101010;   // set b1 to binary 101010 (decimal 42)
 int b2 = 0b00011;    // set b2 to binary 11 (decimal 3)
 {% endhighlight %}

+**Octal Literals**

+Octal integers use only the digits 0 to 7.
+They have a radix of 8.
+In Java, you represent an integer in octal form by placing a zero in front of the number, as follows:

+{% highlight java %}
+int six = 06;     // Equal to decimal 6
+int seven = 07;   // Equal to decimal 7
+int eight = 010;  // Equal to decimal 8
+int nine = 011;   // Equal to decimal 9
+{% endhighlight %}

+You can have up to 21 digits in an octal number, not including the leading zero.
+This is because no mater what number system you use, the range of values that an `int` can hold is always between $$ -2^31 to +2^31-1 $$.

+**Hexadecimal Literals**

+#### Floating-point Literals